 18.25 KSAR Feedback 28.06.23 KSAR (Handover) Workbook 1.6 KSAR resources and key stakeholders list is out of date and no details of IPC or CPs assigned to support the NTC have been presented by NHS Highland.
 The only information on roles and responsibilities provided by NHS Highland was for the Designated Person.
 NHS Highland NHS Highland AE (HV/LV) listed in documentation has not been in post for several months.
 NHS Highland to ensure the list of key stakeholders is current and updated on a regular basis.
 NHS Highland to ensure that the roles and responsibilities of all positions are clearly defined and understood by those occupying each position in line with an updated relevant HBP24 Estates management procedure.
-As the facility is now operational, NHS Highland to acknowledge that they are content with their actions regarding the abow, including any associated risks and will consider the observations as a lessons learned to carry forward into following projects?
+As the facility is now operational, NHS Highland to acknowledge that they are content with heir actions regarding the above, including any associated risks and will consider the observations as a lessons learned to carry forward into following projects?
 18.26 KSAR Feedback 28.06.23 KSAR ( Handover) workbook 1.8 No evidence of estates attendance at familiarisation training, evidence of handover of spares or details of planned maintenance carried out.
 NH5 Highland NHS Highland to ensure that the following information has been rovided: - Troing records for estates staff including a register of attendance.
-Confirmation of the tools & sparse to be provided by the contractor including a brailed inventory of sparse supplied, location stored and quanty. - Confirm tion of maintenance carried out post handover including details of competency of maintenance staff.
-The project maintenance information to incomprehensive.
+Confirmation on the tools.
+8 sparses supplied, location stored and quantum in the state staff including a register of attendance. - Confirmation on anintenance carried out post handover including details of concentry of maintenance staff.
+The project maintenance information to to comprehensive.
 As the facility is now operational, NHS Highland to acknowledge that they are content with their actions regarding the above, including any associated risks and will consider the observations as a lessons learned to carry forward into following projects?
 18.27 KSAR Feedback 28.06.23 KSAR (Handover) workbook 1.9 Spreadsheet of planned maintenance does not provide sufficient detail of maintenance carried out.
-No evidened of soft landings review meetings has been provided.
+No evidence of soft landings review meetings has been provided.
 NH5 Highland NHS Highland to ensure that the following information has been provided: - Detailed planned maintenance schedules - Copies of soft landings meeting minutes demonstrating appropriate planning and execution of soft landings.
-As the facility is now operational, NHS Highland to acknowledge that they are content with their actions regarding the above, including any associated risk and will consider the observations as a lessons learned to carry forward into following projects?
-18.28 KSAR Feedback 28.06.23 ESAR IUnidower workbook 1.10 US Highland to ensure that there is a process in place for sanaging Schutory Compliance (including user (the H15 Sociend SCNT system) No evidence of appentments, policies and procedures or managing and poeration engineering systems of the spring and managing becamentition and statutory hainteence records associated with the poject.
-NHS Highland NHS Highland to ensure that the following information has been provided: - SCART question review. - Personnel allocated to compliance. - Policies and procedures in place for managing and operating engineering systems. - Process for storing and managing documentation and statutory maintenance records associated with the project. - Evidence of management appointments to support the management process. - Evidence how existing maintenance records by contractor have been incorporated into the boards maintenance systems and are being continued as required.
+As the facility is now operational, NHS Highland to acknowledge that they are content with their actions regarding the above, including any associated risks and will consider the observations as a lessons learned to carry forward into following projects?
+18.28 KSAR Feedback 28.06.23 ESAR Itisfoverforkbook 1.10 The Highlind to ensure that there is a process in pile for sangeing Stuttory Compliance (including user the HS sociand SCNT system) No evidese of appentments, policies and procedures for managing and perturben engineering systems of the spring and managing becamention and statutory haintenance records associated with the poject.
+NHS Highland NHS Highland to ensure that the following information has been provided: -SCART question review. -Personnel allocated to compliance. -Policies and procedures in place for managing and operating engineering systems. -Process for storing and managing documentation and statutory maintenance records associated with the project. - Evidence how existing maintenance records by contractor have been incorporated into the boards maintenance systems and are being continued as required.
 As the facility is now operational, NHS Highland to acknowledge that they are content with their actions regarding the above, including any associated risk and will consider the observations as a lessons learned to carry forward into following projects?